kasra-hosseini/obspyDMT/README.rst

 -----------------

 It won't take too long!
 To get the code and check the dependencies required for running the code properly, please:
+..
+OLD:
+..
 1. download the source code from obspyDMT_ or copy this line to your shell (change $HOME/obspyDMT to the desired directory):
+.. $ svn checkout https://svn.obspy.org/trunk/apps/obspyDMT $HOME/obspyDMT

+1. clone the obspyDMT git repository (or fork obspyDMT in GitHub and clone your fork):

 ::

-    $ svn checkout https://svn.obspy.org/trunk/apps/obspyDMT $HOME/obspyDMT
+    $ git clone https://github.com/kasra-hosseini/obspyDMT.git /path/to/my/obspyDMT

 2. go to your obspyDMT directory and run the following commands:

 ::

-    $ cd $HOME/obspyDMT
+    $ cd /path/to/my/obspyDMT
     $ ./obspyDMT.py --check

 ------------